Re-Source & Essential Nature - Zion National Park

 with Laura Fuller, M.A., C.Ht., S.E.P.

 For some plants in Winter, the energy rests in the roots.
 Outward expressions go dormant.
 From an outside observer, it may even appear that the plant is dead, but it is not.
 The energy goes to the roots to re-source.
 It is a great wisdom to take this pause.
-The process of return to essence, brings restoration - and an opportunity to refine the root from which you will grown forward from.
+The process of return to essence, brings restoration - and an opportunity to refine the root from which you will grow forward from.
 This pause takes courage and gives incredible gifts of self-authority and peace.
+As we reclaim our direct root to source, we deepen our capacity to listen and choose.

-This intimate, small group retreat will include: deeply held space for group connection, meditation and yoga to help you rest into essence, breathwork for healing, a tea ceremony for presence and magic, free time to rest and enjoy, and a guided process of contemplation where you will define the values that you want to live from this year.
+Deeply held space for group connection, meditation and yoga to help you rest into essence, breathwork for meeting and mending any places where you got stuck or weakened, a tea ceremony for presence and profound connection, free time to rest and enjoy, and a guided process of contemplation where you will define the values that you want to live from this year.
+There will also be the options for private sessions, including talk-based sessions and massage sessions for support of heart, soul, and body.
+In free times, you are welcome to rent e-bikes to explore Zion National Park.

 What we will be doing: